GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/12_colorGradient.md

 });
 ~~~~~~~~~~~~~

-Once created you can manually evaluate the gradient by calling @ref bs::ColorGradient::evaluate "ColorGradient::evaluate()" with a value of @p t specifying a point at which to sample the gradient.
+Once created you can manually evaluate the gradient by calling @bs::ColorGradient::evaluate with a value of @p t specifying a point at which to sample the gradient.
 The returned value is a color encoded in a 32-bit format.

 ~~~~~~~~~~~~~{.cpp}
 // Evaluates a gradient yielding a color half way between red and green